 DC Running Coach is operated by Mike Hamberger.
-Mike has been an endurance athlete since 2003, with many accolades, including a marathon PR of 2:46:33.
-He grew up in Bear, DE and currently resides in northwest DC, where he was a former track & field coach and physical education teacher.
-He now teaches sport psychology at Marymount University.
-DC Running Coach offers custom designed training programs and technical instruction in running mechanics for athletes and runners of all abilities.
+Mike's career as an endurance athlete gained many accolades, including a marathon PR of 2:46:33.
+He grew up in Bear, DE and currently resides in NW DC, where he was a former track & field coach and physical education teacher at Sidwell Friends.
+He now teaches sport psychology at Marymount University, and offers custom designed training programs and technical instruction in running mechanics for athletes and runners of all abilities.

 First, racing in the heat is tough, especially the longer distances.
 There aren't many summer marathons scheduled in hot regions for this reason.
 Some race directors are quite honest about discouraging beginners from entering their marathon because of the safety concerns.
 During the summer, I recommend short-distance racing for the runners I coach.
 Fortunately there are twilight races in the DC area.
 Check the calendars.